 Chamomile has been employed as a medicinal herb for thousands of years, its use recorded in ancient Egyptian hieroglyphics.
 There are two varieties of chamomile, German Chamomile (Matricaria chamomilla) and Roman Chamomile (Chamaemelum nobile).
 Though these flowers are best known for their calming influence, chamomile is also a powerful anti-inflammatory.
 This makes it useful for conditions from teething and colic in infants to reducing wrinkles as we age.

-The anti-oxidant properties of chamomile help to not only improve overall skin health, fade dark spots, and reduce the appearance of fine lines, but they may also be useful in reducing the severity of certain chronic skin irritations such as eczema.
-Chamazuline, the chemical primarily responsible for chamomile’s anti-oxidant and anti-inflammatory properties, is stronger in German Chamomile than in Roman Chamomile.
+The anti-oxidant properties of chamomile not only help to improve overall skin health, fade dark spots and reduce the appearance of fine lines, but they may also help reduce the severity of certain chronic skin irritations such as eczema.
+Chamazuline, the chemical primarily responsible for chamomile’s anti-oxidant and anti-inflammatory properties, is more potent in German Chamomile than in Roman Chamomile.

 Drinking chamomile tea is a popular way to ingest this sweet-smelling herb, but it is also available as a supplement.
-Used chamomile tea-bags are often employed to reduce under-eye puffiness and several commercial creams, lotions, and oils incorporate chamomile oils or extracts in their formulas to brighten the skin and lighten dark spots and blemishes.
+Used chamomile tea bags are often employed to reduce under-eye puffiness.
+Several commercial creams, lotions, and oils incorporate chamomile oils or extracts in their formulas to brighten the skin and lighten dark spots and blemishes.

 Fenugreek seeds, also known as methi, are also included in Middle Eastern and African cuisines.
 Along with the vitamins and minerals previously mentioned, the seeds also have calcium, vitamin B, and manganese, all vital components for healthy, glowing skin.
 Fenugreek seeds are also sometimes employed as a mask to brighten both skin and hair.
 Ground more coarsely, and these seeds become an effective exfoliator to tone the skin and minimize facial oils.

 Be cautious when adding fenugreek to your diet, however.
-Those who are allergic to peanuts, chickpeas, soybeans, or green peas may react to fenugreek as well.
+Those who are allergic to peanuts, chickpeas, soybeans, or green peas may also react to fenugreek.
 This herb may also cause bleeding if it interacts with the medication warfarin.

 Turmeric is a key ingredient in dishes throughout Asia, Africa, and the Middle East.
 Adding this spice to your food or beverage adds a warm, earthy flavor to your dishes as well as a plethora of skin-nurturing health benefits, including plenty of vitamin C, potassium, and zinc.